-Their unique cone-like shape and nutty flavor make morel mushrooms a wonderful ingredient to add oomph to your meals.
+Morel mushrooms are a wonderful ingredient to add oomph to your meals with their unique cone-like shape and nutty flavor.
 This wild mushroom is a delicacy only available in the spring but you can find dried morels all year long.
 They are delicious and can be prepared in a variety of ways.

 So how do you cook morel mushrooms?
 Below you'll find some tips and tricks to help you with that endeavor.
 But first, a few tips on how to clean and prepare morel mushrooms for cooking.